 80-100 Word Objectives Overview

-The economy of Northeastern region of Thailand is vulnerable to climatic variation due to its reliance on rain-fed rice crops.
+The economy of northeastern Thailand is vulnerable to the impacts climatic variation due to its reliance on rain-fed rice crops.
 NASA Earth observations were used to quantify the total production and health of agriculture in these regions over time.
 Land cover changes over time in prominent rice-growing regions were identified using satellite remote sensing.
 These changes were compared to trends in local climate, economics, and demographics to create a model for predicting the total yield and value of rice crops in Northeastern Thailand.

 Abstract

 Monitoring climate change is crucial for the Thailand agricultural industry.
-Climate change results in changes in the rainfall patterns which in turn affect the management of crop production.
-Northeastern Thailand is the area where rice is grown most, but the rice yield per hectare is relatively low.
-One primary factor of this is a lack of the ability to understand and monitor climate change.
-The research aims to assess changing climate patterns to improve the understanding of environmental variables, such as precipitation and temperature, to understand risks and impacts of floods, storms, and drought, and to determine relationships between seasonal rainfall patterns and production areas of rice crop.
-This study used satellite imagery from Landsat 5, Thematic Mapper (TM), Landsat 7, Enhanced Thematic Mapper Plus (ETM+), and Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS).
-We used precipitation data from The Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Measurement (GPM), land surface temperature from Moderate Resolution Imaging Spectroradiometer (MODIS), Visible Infrared Imaging Radiometer Suite (VIIRS), and a digital elevation model from The Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER).
+Climate change results in variations in rainfall patterns which in turn affects the management of crop production.
+Northeastern Thailand is the area of the country where the majority of rice is grown, but the rice yield per hectare is relatively low.
+A primary factor is uncertainty the ability to monitor and assess climate change.
+The research aimed to assess changing climate patterns to improve the understanding of environmental variables, such as precipitation and temperature, to understand risks and impacts of floods, storms, and drought.
+In addition this project examined relationships between seasonal rainfall patterns and production areas of rice crop.
+This study used satellite imagery from Landsat 5 Thematic Mapper (TM), Landsat 7 Enhanced Thematic Mapper Plus (ETM+), and Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS).
+We used precipitation data from Tropical Rainfall Measuring Mission (TRMM) and Global Precipitation Measurement (GPM), land surface temperature data from Moderate Resolution Imaging Spectroradiometer (MODIS) and Visible Infrared Imaging Radiometer Suite (VIIRS), and a digital elevation model from Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER).
 The images were analyzed by using land cover classifications, Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index (NDWI), and/or Normalized Multi-band Drought Index (NMDI).
-Understanding the changing patterns of climate assisted the policy makers initiating the right policies in order to tackle with the problems of climate change.
-In addition, the results of this research contributed to scientific body of knowledge, in particular earth and agricultural sciences.
+A better understanding of the changing climate patterns assisted the end-users in initiating the best policies to tackle the challenges of climate change.
+In addition, the results of this research contributed to the scientific body of knowledge, in particular earth and agricultural sciences.

 Community Concerns